Konokai/UE4-OffsetTurretRotation/README.md

 # UE4-OffsetTurretRotation

-UE4 - Shows how to rotate a turret with an offset aim joint.
+This project shows how to rotate a turret with an offset aim joint.

+For a mathematical explanation, see: [CalculatingPitch.pdf](https://github.com/Konokai/UE4-OffsetTurretRotation/blob/master/CalculatingPitch.pdf)

+The interesting code can be found in [TurretRotationFunctionLibrary.h](https://github.com/Konokai/UE4-OffsetTurretRotation/blob/master/Source/TurretRotation/TurretRotationFunctionLibrary.h) and [TurretRotationFunctionLibrary.cpp](https://github.com/Konokai/UE4-OffsetTurretRotation/blob/master/Source/TurretRotation/TurretRotationFunctionLibrary.cpp)